Provide Comprehensive Data Services, Open Access, and Long-Term Stewardship of Data

 One of NSF’s core expectations in the NSF - UCAR Cooperative Agreement focuses on data issues, specifically calling for NCAR to “serve as stewards of high quality scientific data on behalf of the community through maintenance, enhancement and curation.”
-For EOL, this charge falls on the Computing, Data and Software Facility (CDS).
+For EOL, this charge falls on the shoulders of the Computing, Data and Software Facility (CDS).
 CDS is responsible for developing and maintaining EOL’s computing infrastructure, data and metadata services, collaborative tools, and software engineering, all of which are integral to Imperative IV.
 CDS serves as the umbrella for all data management activities in EOL, and takes a proactive approach in working with PIs to meet NSF’s requirement that, beginning in January 2011, grant proposals include comprehensive data management plans.

 In addition to providing and supporting instrumentation that helps scientists obtain critical observational data, EOL also supports data packaging, storage, and management through the EOL Metadata Database and Cyberinfrastructure (EMDAC).
 EMDAC is a comprehensive metadata database and integrated cyberinfrastructure that will eventually be the hub of all EOL data services and that will allow us to provide accurate and timely data services for the science community.

 The scope of EOL's support to the science community we serve has expanded to include datasets from new origins, e.g. satellite or network data sets, which we collectively quality assure and put into common formats to ease our users' analysis process.
 Advances in satellite communications and internet distribution have pushed and enabled us to publish data, information and imagery to the science community at a much faster pace.
 Through EMDAC, EOL will create bridges to multi-agency data portals, creating compatible metadata and data access infrastructure.
 This will connect EOL to the common services currently available while also allowing us to meet future needs through a modular and extensible architecture.